 Tatay was a versatile person at home.
 He was a wide reader and he motivated us to read more and to interact with people with knowledge and wisdom.
 We considered him the engineer, the lawyer, the writer, the accountant, the cook and most of all, the loving father to us and a dear husband to our Nanay.

-| The last photo together with siblings in San Pablo, Laguna, 2005: My father with his sisters Tita Odette Z. Pilongo and Tita Taling Z. Jaojoco and brother Tito Cezar Zapanta |
+The last photo together with siblings in San Pablo, Laguna, 2005: My father with his sisters (Odette Z. Pilongo, Estee Z. Jaojoco and Cezar Zapanta) |

 Salamat po Tatay (Thank you very much Father!), you will truly be missed!

-HAPPY FATHERS' DAY TO ALL FATHER FIGURE!
+HAPPY FATHER'S DAY TO ALL FATHER FIGURE!

 We welcome you to drop a message to share your thoughts with your father’s memories…

-0 comments:
+No comments:

 Post a Comment